g-h-0-S-t/ExtractFBGroupMembers/README.md

  - Open the Facebook Group from where you want to extract a list of members (navigate to members section).
  - Run https://github.com/g-h-0-S-t/scrollBot with **window.scrollBy(0, 100000)** (edit the code and replace 1 with 100000).
  - After all the members finishes loading, copy the code from **ExtractFBGroupMembers.js**, paste in browser console, hit enter.
  - A new browser tab will open with the list.
-Save it as HTML or print it as PDF.
+A download Link is also generated to save the HTML file.

 SCREENSHOT :